An ideal proof for Fujisawa's result and its generalization: Introduction

 \section{Introduction}

-This article is a sequel of my article \cite{nhi}.
-The principal aim in this article is to give an additional result to Fujisawa's article \cite{fut} by giving an ideal proof for it.
-The proof for this result is partly useful as an ideal proof for the main theorem in [loc.~cit.].
-His proof is not purely algebraic; our proof is purely algebraic and simpler than his proof in [loc.~cit.].
+This article is a sequel of my article \cite{nhi} in a different subject.
+The principal aim in this article is to give an additional result to Fujisawa's article \cite{fut} by giving an ideal proof for it in a stronger form.
+The proof for this result is useful as an ideal proof for a part of his main theorem in [loc.~cit.].
+His proof is not algebraic; our proof is purely algebraic and much simpler than his proof in [loc.~cit.].
 Because of the algebraicity of our proof, we can give a generalization of his result without difficulty.
 First let us recall his theorem.